ethereum/consensus-specs/specs/networking/p2p-interface.md

 - `ssz_snappy` - All objects are ssz-encoded and then compressed with snappy.
 Example: The beacon attestation topic string is: `/beacon_attestation/ssz_snappy` and the data field of a gossipsub message is an `Attestation` that has been ssz-encoded then compressed with snappy.

 Implementations MUST use a single encoding.
 Changing an encoding will require coordination between participating implementations.

-## The discovery domain: discv5

-Discovery Version 5 ([discv5](https://github.com/ethereum/devp2p/blob/master/discv5/discv5.md)) is used for peer discovery, both in the interoperability testnet and mainnet.

-`discv5` is a standalone protocol, running on UDP on a dedicated port, meant for peer discovery only. `discv5` supports self-certified, flexible peer records (ENRs) and topic-based advertisement, both of which are (or will be) requirements in this context.

-### Integration into libp2p stacks

-`discv5` SHOULD be integrated into the client’s libp2p stack by implementing an adaptor to make it conform to the [service discovery](https://github.com/libp2p/go-libp2p-core/blob/master/discovery/discovery.go) and [peer routing](https://github.com/libp2p/go-libp2p-core/blob/master/routing/routing.go#L36-L44) abstractions and interfaces (go-libp2p links provided).

-Inputs to operations include peer IDs (when locating a specific peer), or capabilities (when searching for peers with a specific capability), and the outputs will be multiaddrs converted from the ENR records returned by the discv5 backend.

-This integration enables the libp2p stack to subsequently form connections and streams with discovered peers.

-### ENR structure

-The Ethereum Node Record (ENR) for an Ethereum 2.0 client MUST contain the following entries (exclusive of the sequence number and signature, which MUST be present in an ENR):

--  The compressed secp256k1 publickey, 33 bytes (`secp256k1` field).
--  An IPv4 address (`ip` field) and/or IPv6 address (`ip6` field).
--  A TCP port (`tcp` field) representing the local libp2p listening port.
--  A UDP port (`udp` field) representing the local discv5 listening port.

-Specifications of these parameters can be found in the [ENR Specification](http://eips.ethereum.org/EIPS/eip-778).

-#### Interop

-In the interoperability testnet, all peers will support all capabilities defined in this document (gossip, full Req/Resp suite, discovery protocol), therefore the ENR record does not need to carry ETH2 capability information, as it would be superfluous.

-Nonetheless, ENRs MUST carry a generic `eth2` key with nil value, denoting that the peer is indeed an ETH2 peer, in order to eschew connecting to ETH1 peers.

-#### Mainnet

-On mainnet, ENRs MUST include a structure enumerating the capabilities offered by the peer in an efficient manner.
-The concrete solution is currently undefined.
-Proposals include using namespaced bloom filters mapping capabilities to specific protocol IDs supported under that capability.

-### Topic advertisement

-#### Interop

-This feature will not be used in the interoperability testnet.

-#### Mainnet

-In mainnet, we plan to use discv5’s topic advertisement feature as a rendezvous facility for peers on shards (thus subscribing to the relevant gossipsub topics).

 ## The Req/Resp domain